prehypotheses/bare/development/README.md

 <br>

-Subsequently, run a container, i.e., an instance, of the image `interact` via:
+Subsequently, a container, i.e., an instance, of the image `interact` is launched via variations of:

 <br>